-Pursuant to Title IX, the Institute does not discriminate on the basis of gender in its education programs and activities.
-As such, the Institute does not tolerate gender-based discrimination or harassment, including sexual violence and sexual harassment.
-Inquiries concerning the Institute's application of or compliance with Title IX may be directed to Title IX Coordinator, Chris Griffin, chris.griffin@gatech.edu.
+Pursuant to Title IX, the Institute does not discriminate on the basis of sex in its education programs and activities.
+As such, the Institute does not tolerate sex-based discrimination or harassment, including sexual violence and sexual harassment.
+Inquiries concerning the Institute's application of or compliance with Title IX may be directed to Title IX Coordinator Chris Griffin at chris.griffin@gatech.edu.